 An elite start group (known as the 'Red Group') will be formed from the following athletes:

-- any athlete who has been the winner of a FIS Marathon Cup race during the previous 3 seasons (until completion of the fourth competition of the current season) and all the winners of a FIS Marathon Cup race during the current season.
+b. any athlete who has been the winner of a FIS Worldloppet Cup race during the previous 3 seasons (until completion of the fourth competition of the current season) and all the winners of a FIS Worldloppet Cup race during the current season.

-The OC of a FIS Marathon Cup Race will to give free entry fees and accommodations with full board, for three days to all athletes seeded in this Red Group.
+The OC of a FIS Worldloppet Cup Race will provide free entry fees and accommodations with full board for three days to all athletes seeded in the Red Group.

-As alternative the OC is free to pay 65,00 Euros per day for three days to the athlete.
+As an alternative the OC is free to pay 65,00 euros per day for three days to the athlete.

 The OC will only guarantee to provide free race entries and accommodations if race registrations are received at least 14 days prior to the competition date.

-In case of cancellation the OC has the obligation to inform the competitors at least one week prior to the event date to avoid unnecessary travel expenses.
+In case of cancellation the OC has the obligation to inform the competitors at least 5 days prior to the event date to avoid unnecessary travel expenses.

-In case of cancellation because of force-majeure, (an unforeseen, unavoidable event beyond the reasonable control of the OC) forcing last minute cancellation of the race; the OC is obliged to pay the accommodation fees to the athletes in the Red Group who have already arrived at the race venue.
+In case of cancellation because of a force-majeure, (an unforeseen, unavoidable event beyond the reasonable control of the OC) forcing a last minute cancellation of the race; the OC is obliged to pay the accommodation fees of the athletes in the Red Group who have already arrived at the race venue.

 The demand is not transferable to other persons.

-Points towards the overall FIS Marathon Cup competition will be awarded to the first 30 finishers in both men's and ladies' races, according to the following formula:
+Points for the overall FIS Worldloppet Cup competition will be awarded to the first 30 finishers in both men's and ladies' races, according to the following formula: